 Does your dog have a knack for quickly learning new tricks?
 Are you amazed by his or her ability to comprehend commands?
-Every pet owner believes their pooch is a supreme genius.
+Every pet owner believes their pooch is a genius.
 However, when it comes to smarts, some dog breeds rate higher on the intelligence scale than others.
 While every dog is unique, experts lean on a few different methods to measure how smart certain breeds are.

-What Classifies a Dog as Smart?
+What Makes a Dog Smart?

 According to ScienceAlert, there are a few different ways you can evaluate a dog’s acumen, including their “adaptive intelligence (i.e., figuring stuff out), working intelligence (i.e. following orders), and instinctive intelligence (i.e. innate talent) – not to mention spatial intelligence, kinesthetic intelligence, interpersonal intelligence, and more.”
 Generally, intelligence level rests on a canine’s ability to consistently obey commands, perform tasks at an optimal level, learn quickly, and their overall willingness to learn human-related functions.

 Why Are Some Breeds Smarter Than Others?

 What it all boils down to is the intention behind why the breed was first created.
 Take the Toy breed, they were initially bred for their adorable appearance and to serve as lapdogs.
 Because they weren’t developed to be herding or working dogs, they tend to lack a little in the intelligence department.
 Retrievers, however, were created to be hunters and quick learners, causing them to display a higher level of intelligence.
 Why a breed was introduced to the world plays a key role in how effectively they respond to intelligence evaluations.

 The Top 5 Smartest Dog Breeds

 #1.
 Border Collie